Skip advert

 The system will ‘learn’ your most commonly used functions and place them on a shortcut page, but you cannot choose these yourself.
 Volvo says it will roll out over-the-air updates to improve the interface based on customer usage, so we’re curious to see how the system develops.

 All EX30 models get Apple CarPlay smartphone connectivity with wireless charging, but not Android Auto.
-The system uses Google software, and comes with four years' worth of unlimited mobile data to use with apps on the system and for in-vehicle communication.
+The system uses Google software with four years' worth of unlimited mobile data to use with apps on the system and for in-vehicle communication.

-A 1,040-watt Harman Kardon premium sound system is standard, using a dashboard soundbar with seven speakers and a subwoofer in the boot.
+A 1,040-watt Harman Kardon premium sound system is standard from Plus trim and above, featuring seven speakers in total, including a dashboard soundbar and a subwoofer in the boot.
+The entry-level Core trim uses a five-speaker set-up with 100-watts of output.

 Boot space, comfort & practicality

-The EX30 isn’t the most spacious or practical small SUV out there.
-It does have a decent towing capacity for an EV, though
+The EX30 isn’t the most practical small SUV out there, but it’s towing capacity is decent, though

 Dimensions